Perspective | Goodbye, Apple stock swings. Why investors can expect less fluctuation from the new Dow Jones industrial average.

 We add $271.10, Salesforce.com’s closing price, because it replaced Exxon Mobil.

-And finally, we subtract $374.42.
+And, finally, we subtract $374.42.
 That’s 75 percent of Apple’s closing price on Friday, after which Apple’s 4-for-1 stock split took effect, reducing Apple’s share price to $124.81 from $499.23.
 (The lower price didn’t affect Apple shareholders, who ended up with four shares for each share they started with.
 But it affected the Dow, which is based on companies’ share prices, not their total market values.)

 If you’ve done your arithmetic right, you’ll see that the share prices of what we’ll call the Revised Dow add up to $4,355.02.